Duncan’s "Meat in a Loaf"

 Shredded cheese, about one cup per loaf

-To form the loaves, roll the dough into a rectangle about 9″x13″.
-Spread your fillings down the center third of the dough, meat first, then cheese on top.
-Stay about one inch away from the narrow ends of the rectangle.
 Fold both sides of the dough in towards the center, pinch to seal (think “closing a purse” not “rolling a jelly roll”).
 You want to end up with a long, narrow loaf.
-Place loaves side by side on a large baking sheet that has been greased or covered with reusable parchment paper.
+Place the loaf seam side down on a large baking sheet that has been greased or covered with reusable parchment paper.

 Allow to rise until about double in size.
 When dough is almost ready to bake, preheat oven to 350F.
 Bake loaves 30-35 minutes, until evenly browned.
 Cool 10 minutes before slicing and serving.
 Best served warm.